farlee2121/DevEssentialsBlog/content/draft/2023-08-11-Ionide-test-explorer.md

 This has several consequences.
 - Sometimes tests show in the wrong place, and can't be run when that happens
-- Tests using custom test methods, like this [theoryWithResult example](https://github.com/farlee2121/Ionide-Test-Explorer-RegressionTest/blob/7c968e045ce4bca562a814ded63ac99a1938eb1f/tests/ExpectoTests/Expecto.fs#L83) don't show in the explorer
+- Tests using custom test methods, like this [theoryWithResult example](https://github.com/farlee2121/Ionide-Test-Explorer-RegressionTest/blob/7c968e045ce4bca562a814ded63ac99a1938eb1f/tests/ExpectoTests/Expecto.fs#L83) don't show in the explorer at all
 - Other .NET langauges can't be supported
 - A code analyzer must be written for every test framework the explorer wants to support